 Unfortunately, most doctors give little direction to their older adult patients, seeing their physical decline (and cognitive decline) as just a part of getting old.

-In my opinion, this mindset would be like a football team giving up then they’re behind by two touchdowns after the first half of the game.
+In my opinion, this mindset would be like a football team giving up when they’re behind by two touchdowns after the first half of the game.

 Although there are many different diseases connected to cachexia, and the strategies to slow it have similarities, I’m writing this article with the focus on cardiac cachexia because I believe a close family with heart disease is dealing with cardiac cachexia right now.
 Perhaps you, or one of your family members is as well.

 Muscle And Quality Of Life